seecloud/docs/docs/quickstart.rst

 OSS Tooling Quick Start Guide
 =============================

-Mirantis Operational Support System Tooling, or OSS Tooling is a software platform that enables Mirantis Managed Services engineers to access remote cloud environments on the customer site and monitor and troubleshoot these environments as required.
+Mirantis Operational Support System Tooling, or OSS Tooling, is a software platform that enables Mirantis Managed Services engineers to access remote cloud environments at customer site and monitor and troubleshoot these environments as required.

-This document provides step-by-step instructions on how to configure the required environment for Mirantis Managed Services Tooling.
+This document provides step-by-step instructions on how to configure build the ISO image that you will later use to deploy the Mirantis OSS Tooling appliance.

 .. _qs-prerequisites:

 Prerequisites
 ~~~~~~~~~~~~~

-You can install MIrantis OSS Tooling from an ISO image provided
+You can install Mirantis OSS Tooling from an ISO image provided
 by the automated build system.
 Alternatively, you can build your own ISO
 image.
 A pre-built image already includes a set of required packages.
 If you
 decide to build your own ISO, the latest versions of required packages are
 automatically installed in the ISO image.

 .. note::
    The automated build ISOs are not yet supported.
 Therefore, you must build
    the ISO manually.

-The following table describes the prerequisites for the manually built ISO.
+The following table describes the prerequisites for the manually-built ISO
+image.

-.. list-table:: **Prerequisites for the manually built ISO**
+.. list-table:: **Prerequisites for the manually built ISO image**
    :widths: 10 25
    :header-rows: 1